golang-china/godocu/README.md

       specifies gopath (default $GOPATH)
   -goroot string
       Go root directory (default $GOROOT)
-  -test
+  -lang string
+      the lang pattern for the output file (default "origin") -test
       show symbols with package docs even if package is a testing -u  show unexported symbols as well as exported